MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-monitor.md

 Intune includes some features to help monitor and manage your device configuration policies.
 For example, you can check the status of a policy, go to the devices are assigned to the policy, and update the properties of an existing policy.

-This article shows you how to view existing policies for assignment status, making changes, and how to troubleshoot any conflicts.
+This article shows you how to view existing device configuration policies for assignment status, making changes, and how to troubleshoot any conflicts.

 ## View existing policies